SkuldNorniern/lamina/README.md

 ## Performance Benchmarks

-Lamina demonstrates competitive performance in computational tasks.
-The following results are from our comprehensive 256×256 2D matrix multiplication benchmark (500 runs with statistical analysis):
+The following results are from our 256×256 2D matrix multiplication benchmark (500 runs):

 ### Benchmark Results (AMD Ryzen 9 9900X)